Serjik85/HeaderStudioProd/replit.md

 - July 08, 2025.
 Initial setup
 - July 08, 2025.
 Removed mobile app development services and updated project count to 20+ projects
 - July 08, 2025.
 Replaced portfolio section with "Our Capabilities" and "How We Work" sections due to lack of portfolio projects
 - July 08, 2025.
 Removed pricing section and technology tags from capabilities section
+- July 10, 2025.
+Added Danish language support with comprehensive translations and language switcher
+- July 10, 2025.
+Updated location to Aarhus, Denmark and removed phone number from contact info

 ## User Preferences